-- >> Touch any point in time to see the value for that day. - Use two fingers to touch any two points in time to see the difference in values between those two days. - >> Swipe left or right to see the chart for another stock, fund, or index.
+- >> Touch any point in time to see the value for that day. - >> Use two fingers to touch any two points in time to see the difference in values between those two days. - Swipe up to see news about the stock, fund, or index. - >> Swipe down to return to the main screen.